Alexandria Real Estate Equities 75 | 125 Binney Street

 Intense Co-Location Collaboration Sets a New Standard

-This large scale high-tech laboratory project in two buildings is seeking LEED Silver certification and will also include a below-grade parking structure.
-Executed through a highly collaborative delivery approach, the project is utilizing a 100 percent virtual design and construction platform.
-Furthermore, Gilbane has lead the co-location process which includes the complete design team, along with mechanical, electrical, plumbing, fire sprinkler, structural steel, and exterior skin trade contractors.
-During peak project demand, 15-20 individuals leverage daily work planning and real time model-based collaboration to enhance the project delivery.
+This large scale high-tech laboratory project in two buildings achieved LEED Gold certification.
+The project included five stories of laboratory and office space, topped with a two-story mechanical penthouse and a below-grade parking structure.
+Executed through a highly collaborative delivery approach, the project utilized a 100 percent virtual design and construction platform.
+Furthermore, Gilbane lead the co-location process which included the complete design team, along with mechanical, electrical, plumbing, fire sprinkler, structural steel, and exterior skin trade contractors.
+During peak project demand, 15-20 individuals leveraged daily work planning and real time model-based collaboration to enhance the project delivery.